fuyukawasann/fuyukawasann/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=0a6342&height=300&section=header&desc=Welcome%20to&text=Hanbyeol's%20Github!!&fontSize=50&descSize=30&animation=twinkling&fontColor=ffffff&fontAlign=70&descAlign=88&fontAlignY=55&descAlignY=40)

-I am a Bachelor's student at Hanyang University's Department of Convergence Electronics.
+I am a Bachelor's student at Hanyang University's Covergence of Electronic Engineering.
 My academic journey began with a strong focus on digital circuit design and computer architecture.
 Recently, I have shifted my attention toward artificial intelligence, particularly optimizing computer vision on embedded boards like the Jetson Nano.

 In addition to my AI studies, I have consistently pursued web development languages such as HTML, CSS, and JavaScript.
 Recently, I have also been expanding my skill set by learning Docker, Java, and Java Spring.